Richard Hofstadter: Political views

-Influenced by his wife, Hofstadter was a member of the Young Communist League in college, and in April 1938 he joined the Communist Party USA; he quit in 1939.
+Influenced by his wife, Hofstadter was a member of the Young Communist League USA in college, and in April 1938 he joined the Communist Party USA; he quit in 1939.
 Hofstadter had been reluctant to join, knowing the orthodoxy it imposed on intellectuals, telling them what to believe and what to write.
-He was disillusioned by the spectacle of the Moscow Show Trials, but wrote: "I join without enthusiasm but with a sense of obligation ...
-[M]y fundamental reason for joining is that I don't like capitalism and want to get rid of it."
-He remained anti-capitalist, writing, "I hate capitalism and everything that goes with it," but was similarly disillusioned with Stalinism, finding the Soviet Union "essentially undemocratic" and the Communist Party rigid and doctrinaire.
+He was disillusioned by the spectacle of the Moscow Show Trials, but wrote: "I join without enthusiasm but with a sense of obligation [...] my fundamental reason for joining is that I don't like capitalism and want to get rid of it."
+He remained anti-capitalist, writing, "I hate capitalism and everything that goes with it", but was similarly disillusioned with Stalinism, finding the Soviet Union "essentially undemocratic" and the Communist Party rigid and doctrinaire.
 In the 1940s, Hofstadter abandoned political causes, feeling that intellectuals were no more likely to "find a comfortable home" under socialism than they were under capitalism.

 Biographer Susan Baker writes that Hofstadter "was profoundly influenced by the political Left of the 1930s ...
 The philosophical impact of Marxism was so intense and direct during Hofstadter's formative years that it formed a major part of his identity crisis ...
 The impact of these years created his orientation to the American past, accompanied as it was by marriage, establishment of life-style, and choice of profession."
 Geary concludes that, "To Hofstadter, radicalism always offered more of a critical intellectual stance than a commitment to political activism.
 Although Hofstadter quickly became disillusioned with the Communist Party, he retained an independent left-wing standpoint well into the 1940s.
 His first book, Social Darwinism in American Thought (1944), and The American Political Tradition (1948) had a radical point of view."